Techtonica/curriculum/javascript/first-js-oop-project.md

 ### Lesson

-- The below example is the just a part of a mini project that will help you to learn basic concept about arrays in JavaScript and iterating through the arrays.
-The below code will allow you to learn about displaying the array objects in the web pages.
+This mini project will help you to learn basic concepts about arrays in JavaScript and iterating through the arrays.
+The below code will show you how to display the array objects in a web page.
 - Once you are done with the code, run the index.html file in your browser to check the result.
 - Keep on refreshing the browser to keep track of the changes you make everytime.
 - Follow the steps described below: